VA Loan Benefits

 In Certain Situations, It is Possible to Have TWO VA Mortgages at the Same Time

 This is called VA Second-Tier entitlement.
 The most common situation is when a full-time service member receives a new PCS and must relocate.
-More information about this type of VA mortgage loan can be found at the following link.

 Before applying for the IRRRL, the person must currently have a VA mortgage on a home that is their primary residence.
 They also must have a clean payment record on the mortgage for at least the past 12 months.

-The IRRRL is intended to help people lower their interest rate on their mortgage so that they have a lower overall payment.
+The IRRRL is intended to help people lower the interest rate on their mortgage so that they have a lower overall payment.
 Or, it can help someone move from an adjustable-rate mortgage to a fixed-rate mortgage.

-The above list represents the most important VA guidelines that every veteran should understand.
+The above list represents the most important guidelines that every veteran should understand.
 Being familiar with these rules will help you prepare for the loan application and also give you a better overall knowledge of the loan process so that you feel comfortable during the journey to buying your home.

-Additional Helpful VA Mortgage Resources:
+Additional Helpful Mortgage Resources:

 There are many benefits of a VA mortgage as Bill Gassett details in his blog post on the topic.
 From no down payment options to no private mortgage insurance, Bill’s article articulates the many benefits of VA mortgages.

-The VA loan is one of only a few mortgage programs that have a no down payment option.
+The VA mortgage is one of only a few mortgage programs that have a no down payment option.
 Kyle Hiscock has an informative article about the pros and cons of low down payment programs that will help you make an informed decision on whether or not it is a good idea for you.

 VA Guidelines Every Veteran Should Know